-lcon Item Description 3 Touchpad Touch-sensitive pointing device.
+lcon Item Description 1 () Power button Turns the computer on and off.
+2 Keyboard For entering data into your computer.
+See "Using the keyboard" on page 14.
+3 Microphone Internal microphone for sound recording.
+4 Touchpad Touch-sensitive pointing device.
 The touchpad and selection buttons form a single surface.
 Press down firmly on the touchpad surface to perform a left click.
 Press down firmly on the lower right corner to perform a right click.
-4 (h) Power button Turns the computer on and off.
-5 Microphone Internal microphone for sound recording.